eidophor/eidophor/README.md

 ## Fun facts
 - Was a youth(little league) baseball player when young.
 - Had a mandatory military service at Camp Humphreys as a KATUSA during 21.05.10-22.11.09 as a HR specialist.
+- Honor society member in Beta Gamma Sigma (The international honor society for collegiate schools of business)